-This section provides a brief explanation of the supported RAID configurations for HP Elite 8000-series Business PCs.
+This section provides a brief explanation of the supported RAID configurations for HP rp7800, rp5810, and rp5800 Retail Systems.

-RAID 0 with two hard drives (Striped)
+RAID 0 with two hard drives (striped)

-Even though HP supports RAID 0, it is not the recommended configuration for business PC users.
+HP supports RAID 0, but we do not recommend it for business PC users.
 Lack of redundancy causes less than half the reliability of a single hard drive system since the Mean Time Between Failure (MTBF) of RAID 0 is equal to the MTBF of an individual drive, divided by the number of drives.